 - The site is brownfield and is identified in the Strategic Housing Land Availability Assessment as a site with potential for housing development (since 2014). - The site is in Flood Zone 1 (low risk) and is at very low risk of surface water flooding. - The site does not have any nature conservation designations. - The site is adjacent to the Town Centre Conservation Area and has been subject to a Heritage Impact Assessment that concludes that the site currently has a negative impact on views towards and from a number of designated and non-designated heritage assets.
-The development of the site should be carried out to an appropriate height and design to enhance those views. - There is no known archaeology on this site and it has low archaeological potential. - The site is accessed off Banks Street.
+The development of the site should be carried out in accordance with the heritage impact assessment which includes an appropriate height and design to enhance those views. - There is no known archaeology on this site and it has low archaeological potential. - The site is accessed off Banks Street.